freelance888/ephyr-control/README.md

 Client library that allow to control [Ephyr] streaming.

 ## Overview
 **Ephyr Control** allow to connect and control process of mixing of audio.

-Currently only changing audio volume is available.
+It uses GraphQL for communication with Ephyr servers.
+At this point, only synchronous `requests` transport is supported.

 ### Example of usage
-First of all you need to deploy [Ephyr] to the server.
-Setup config and push RTMP stream to [Ephyr] endpoint.
-At this poing you're able to control actual process of mixing.
+First you need to deploy [Ephyr] to the server.

-# TODO:
-* new usage example
+See `examples` folder for code examples.

 ## License